If you are confused about WooCommerce versus Shopify, we won’t blame you for that. Have a look at a few facts:

 Shopify Vs WooCommerce results will be different for different businesses.
 As per your priorities and needs, the answer will differ.
 To comprehend what’s best for you, the above information will help a lot.

 WooCommerce and Shopify are indeed the pioneers in the eCommerce development industry, but online stores cannot grow through their user-friendliness and features.
 Inventory management, demand forecasting, digital marketing, educational content creation, and a lot of offline and online activities are required to become the top brand in any sector.

 For this, your eCommerce platform must have advanced reporting capabilities.
-All above aspects are directly or indirectly affected by the analytics & reporting process you utilize for your store.
-On this front, WooCommerce as well as Shopify don’t support sellers and store owners.
+All the above aspects are directly or indirectly affected by the analytics & reporting process you utilize for your store.
+On this front, WooCommerce, as well as Shopify, don’t support sellers and store owners.

-But no worries; Shopify WooCommerce integration with Putler, the best multi-channel eCommerce analytics tool, is still possible.
+But no worries; whichever platform you go for – Shopify or WooCommerce, Putler supports them both.
+Putler is one of the top analytics solution for both WooCommerce and Shopify.
 You may take Putler’s trial, see if it is helpful and thereby decide whether you should keep it a part of your eCommerce progress strategy (be it Shopify or WooCommerce) or not.

 As mentioned above, both WooCommerce and Shopify are great eCommerce platforms.
 They have pretty great reporting too.
 But inorder to grow your eCommerce business you need a reporting tool that provides you advanced and accurate metrics and growth insights.